 People can use many other natural ingredients in a bath, including:

 Baking soda is sometimes added to salt baths to help support their effects, but people should discuss this with a healthcare professional first.

 Other uses for baking soda

 As well as in a bath, people can also use baking soda for:

 - foot soaks

 - dry scalp relief

-As with any treatment, it is imperative to talk to a doctor before using baking soda baths to treat an underlying health condition.
+As with any treatment, it is important for a person to talk with a doctor before using baking soda baths to treat an underlying health condition.

-Doctors may want to monitor how the skin reacts; they might also be able to offer safety tips or recommend some alternative treatments to try.
-Anyone with symptoms that do not improve or get worse should contact a doctor.
+Doctors may want to monitor how the skin reacts.
+They may also be able to offer safety tips or recommend some alternative treatments to try.
+Anyone with symptoms that persist or worsen should contact a doctor.